SelfCareMap

 How to Reset After a Stressful Day With a Simple At-Home Spa Ritual

 We’ve all been there: the inbox is overflowing, the to-do list feels endless, and by the time you finally close your laptop or shut the front door, your shoulders are hunched, your jaw is tight, and your mind won’t quit racing.
-Stress doesn’t just live in your head—it settles into your body, your breath, your energy.
+Stress does not just live in your head.
+It settles into your body, your breath, and your energy.
+This physiological response is known as the fight or flight mode, where your body remains on high alert even after the actual stressor has disappeared.
+When you carry this tension home, it can disrupt your sleep, affect your digestion, and leave you feeling emotionally depleted.

-Welcome to your at-home spa ritual: a simple, sensory-rich practice designed to calm your nervous system, restore your presence, and gently guide you back to yourself.
+Welcome to your at-home spa ritual: a simple, sensory rich practice designed to calm your nervous system, restore your presence, and gently guide you back to yourself.
+By engaging multiple senses, you effectively tell your brain that the workday is over and it is now safe to relax.

 What You'll Need